Go to content

 9th August-31st October 2022, The Assemby House, Norwich.

-In 2021 I was selected as one of five artists to work for a year on a Broads Authority project ‘Water, Mills and Marshes’.
-Alongside Liz Brandon-Jones, Louise Dougherty, Kazz Morohashi and Simon Nunn, we were asked to engage with a particular community and landscape within the Broads and to develop and create site-specific artworks for an exhibition, curated by Caroline Fisher.
-The exhibition ranged from film, sculpture/ceramics, painting, drawing and print, bringing this subtle, yet complex landscape to life.
+In 2021 I was selected as one of five artists to work for a year on The Broads Authority ‘Water Mills and Marshes’ Landscape Partnership Project,- a multi-disciplinary project that aimed to foster public engagement in the natural and built environment, heritage and community of the Norfolk Broads, supported by the National Lottery Fund.
+Alongside other artists Liz Brandon-Jones, Louise Dougherty, Kazz Morohashi and Simon Nunn, we were asked to engage with a particular community and landscape within the Broads and to develop and create site-specific artworks for an exhibition 'Between River and Reed', curated by Caroline Fisher, at The Skippings Gallery, Great Yarmouth, 8th-25th June 2022, and The Assembly House, Norwich, 9th August-31st October 2022, The exhibition ranged from film, sculpture/ceramics, painting, drawing and print, bringing this subtle, yet complex landscape to life.

 ----------